 The Town's Phosphorous Removal Fund is funded by the State of Connecticut Clean Water Fund 2% Loan and Grant program.
-As of June 30, 2018, the Town received additional funding for total proceeds on the loan of \$553,687, which is included in the long-term debt table.
+The Town received total funding for the loan of \$553,687, which is included in the long-term debt table.